codemotion-2018-rome-rxjs-node/gitlab-tools/README.md

 # gitlab-tools

-gitlab-tools is a set of tools designed to work with gitlab repos.
+**gitlab-tools** is a set of apps designed to work with gitlab repos.

-# Analyze Merge Requests
+## run gitlab-tools apps

+The apps can be launched with the command

+`npx gitlab-tools <app-name> <params>`

+or, if we have cloned gitlab-tools repo, from the gitlab-tools repo folder launching the command

+`node ./dist/lib/command.js <app-name> <params>`

+Executing `npx gitlab-tools` prints on the console the list of available apps.

+Executing `npx gitlab-tools <app-name> -h` prints on the console the help for the specific app.

+## apps available
-It is possible to analyze the merge requests of a gitlab group with the command
+- [**Analyze Merge Requests**](./src/apps/analyze-merge-requests/README.md): analyze the merge requests of a gitlab group

-`node ./dist/lib/command.js analyze-merge-requests --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`

-or via npx

-` npx "@enrico.piccinin/gitlab-tools" analyze-merge-requests --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`

-# Wrie Gitlab Group Projects

-It is possible to read the details of the projects in a Gitlab group and write them in a csv file.
-This command can be usefull, for instance, to analize which projects are forked from which other project and when is the latest activity regitered in the project:

-`node ./dist/lib/command.js write-group-projects --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`

-or via npx

-` npx "@enrico.piccinin/gitlab-tools" write-group-projects --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`

-After reading the commits, the following files are created:

--   <group-name>-projects.csv

-# Clone Gitlab Projects
+- [**Write Gitlab Group Project details**](./src/apps/write-group-projects/README.md): write the GitLab project details of projects in a GitLab group

-It is possible to clone all the projects contained in a Gitlab group with the command
+- [**Clone Gitlab Projects**](./src/apps/clone-group-repos/README.md): clone all the projects contained in a GitLab group

-`node ./dist/lib/command.js clone-group-projects --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`

-or via npx

-` npx "@enrico.piccinin/gitlab-tools" clone-group-projects --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`

 ## MISCELLANEOUS